xumesang/StackPatch/README.md

-### StackPatch
+### StackPatch - Hot Patching Framework based on Stack Frame Reconstruction for Embedded Systems

-## Introduction
+## Description
-This repository contains demo projects from our work, which you can compile and run to validate the functionalities of StackPatch.
+The StackPatch is an open-source hot patching framework dedicated to embedded systems.

+It consists of various modules that aid hot patching operations:

 To evaluate *StackPatch* and obtain results similar to those presented in the paper, access to one of the following **four** boards is required: